The Tale of Sarcastic Halli: Morkinskinna version

-Interpretations and Implications
+Interpretations and implications

 Skaldic poetry

 The tale has been used to examine skaldic poetry outside of its courtly setting, and for its comedic as opposed to its praise-giving effects.
 It is believed that skaldic poetry can be used to illustrate mundane activities as myths and legends, to not only insult the subject but maintain the poetic verse as high art.
 The Tale of Sarcastic Halli has also been used to suggest that how the complexity of skaldic poetry has been used as a buffer between groups of Nordic culture against Danish and English Culture.
 In effect, the ability, or lack thereof, to understand and differentiate quality from poor poetry and the complexity of the kennings within stands as a litmus test for esoteric or exoteric status.

 Characterization of King Harald

-The Tale of Sarcastic Halli has been used to characterized King Harald’s love of Icelander, Icelandic poets, and rude-crude humor even if he is the subject of said humor, most notably the scene with the axe.
+The Tale of Sarcastic Halli has been used to characterized King Harald’s love of Icelanders, Icelandic poets, and rude-crude humor even if he is the subject of said humor, most notably the scene with the axe.
 This point has been contested, and this same story has been suggested as an example of King Harald’s growing contempt for poets in the latter half of his life.